ChildishhAlbino/Dicelocked/README.md

   The minor class is the class that is weak to the major.
 There are 2 minor sides on a die.
   The counter class is the remaining class not already on the die.
 There is only 1 counter side on the die.

-"Dice decks" will allow a player to specialise what class they want to, and to what extent, specialise for
+"Dice decks" will allow a player to specialise what class they want to, and to what extent, specialise for.